 The Los Angeles Athletic Club (LAAC) was the city’s first private club.
-Founded in 1880, when Los Angeles was a town of only 11,000 people and the preferred mode of travel was the stagecoach, LAAC joined a downtown core of businesses that included saloons and shooting galleries.
-Forty prominent Angelenos, sons of the pioneers, adventurers and athletes all, gathered in Frank Gibson’s law office to create an American style club for the “best young men” of the community.
+Founded in 1880, when Los Angeles was a town of only 11,000 people, and the preferred mode of travel was the stagecoach, LAAC joined a downtown core of businesses that included saloons and shooting galleries.
+Forty prominent Angelenos, sons of the pioneers, adventurers, and athletes all, gathered in Frank Gibson’s law office to create an American style club for the “best young men” of the community.
 Ladies were welcome at social events and exhibitions.
-The initiation fee was $5 and monthly dues were $1.
+The initiation fee was $5, and monthly dues were $1.
 The LAAC’s first president was Colonel James B. Lankershim, whose family owned a large portion of the San Fernando Valley.

-The Club’s first gymnasium equipment consisted largely of a trapeze, flying rings, long horse, Indian clubs, and dumbbells.
+The Club’s first gymnasium equipment consisted mainly of a trapeze, flying rings, long horse, Indian clubs, and dumbbells.
 Early LAAC members excelled at gymnastics, boxing, handball, and velocipede (tall bicycle) racing.
 In 1890, The Club adopted the motto “Health, Recreation, Grace and Vigor.”
 Our founders were well ahead of their time in their understanding of “physical vigor as the basis for moral and bodily welfare.”
-An early LAAC athletic director noted marked improvement in his athletes’ condition after substituting a diet mainly of fruits and vegetables for the three pounds of raw beef they had been eating daily.
+An early LAAC athletic director noted a marked improvement in his athletes’ condition after substituting a diet mainly of fruits and vegetables for the three pounds of raw beef they had been eating daily.
 The LAAC quickly emerged as the center for physical culture in Southern California.

 During the formative years of the Los Angeles we know today, three of the prestigious LAAC Boosters served The Club as president: Robert Rowan, a major developer of the downtown business district; William May Garland, prognosticator of civic growth and an active promoter of civic causes; and Frank A. Garbutt, an oil magnate and industrialist whose zeal for amateur sports provided the inspiration for the modern Los Angeles Athletic Club.
 Catching the booster spirit, the Times predicted a vigorous future for Angelenos: